voc/intro-outro-generator/README.md

    - modify outroFrames and pauseFrames like before an test them using `./make.py yourproject/ --debug`
    - if everything look like you'd want them to, run `./make.py yourproject/`.
    - You can use any debianesque linux (can be headless) to generate the videos.
 More cores help more.
- - Run `./make-snapshots.sh yourproject/` to generate a png from a specific time-index of your .dv-files.
-You can run `./make-snapshots.sh yourproject/ 5` to get a png for the frame at the 5th second of all your dvs.
+ - Run `./make-snapshots.sh yourproject/` to generate a png from a specific time-index of your .ts or .dv-files.
+You can run `./make-snapshots.sh yourproject/ 5` to get a png for the frame at the 5th second of all your clips.
 Default is 3 seconds.
    - Viewing through those pngs to check if all intros are looking good with the real-world titles- and person-names
-   - Viewing through the pngs is faster then opening each .dv and waiting 5 seconds.
+   - Viewing through the pngs is faster then opening each clip and waiting 5 seconds.

 The Frame-Generators
 --------------------